Clean Beauty Swaps: What to Replace First (So You Don’t Waste Money)

 Non-toxic skincare routine swap guides are usually written like shopping lists instead of exposure maps, and that's the problem.
 If you've been meaning to clean up your routine but have no idea where to start, this is the only guide you need.

-I've linked what I use for each item to help you bypass some legwork (all ranked 100 on Skinsafe), but always patch test.
+I’ve linked what I actually use for each item so you don’t have to guess or cross-check ingredients for hours, (all ranked 100 on Skinsafe), but always patch test.
 What works best for me might not be best for you!

-Tier 4: Touches Your Scalp Before Partial Rinsing (Partial rinse = partial exposure.
-It counts.)
+Tier 4: Touches Your Scalp Before Partial Rinsing (Partial rinse = partial exposure.)

-Tier 5: Rinsed Off Quickly (Brief contact, lower priority... your permission slip to not panic about your face wash yet.)
+Tier 5: Rinsed Off Quickly (Brief contact, lower priority)

 Tier 6: A Tiny Area Occasionally (This is what most people swap first.
 It's also the least urgent.)